Read in 3 minutes

 To download the latest version of VMware Workstation Player you can either visit the VMware downloads page and download the installation bundle with your web browser or use the following wget command:

-Once the download is completed make the installation file executable:
+Once the download is completed make the installation file executable by issuing the following

 chmod +x getplayer-linux